alexksh2/Heart-Disease-Predictive-Diagnosis-R/README.md

 # Data Treatment
-Undersampling have been done to reduce class imbalance such that the selection bias of ML models generated using this input dataset can be reduced.
+Undersampling have been done to reduce class imbalance such that the ML model outputs are not biased towards the majority class.
+(Yenigün, O. 2023).